eliorc/node2vec/README.md

     5. `p`: Return hyper parameter (default: 1)
     6. `q`: Inout parameter (default: 1)
     7. `weight_key`: On weighted graphs, this is the key for the weight attribute (default: 'weight')
+    8. `workers`: Number of workers for parallel execution (default: 1)
-    8. `sampling_strategy`: Node specific sampling strategies, supports setting node specific 'q', 'p', 'num_walks' and 'walk_length'.
+    9. `sampling_strategy`: Node specific sampling strategies, supports setting node specific 'q', 'p', 'num_walks' and 'walk_length'.
         Use these keys exactly.
 If not set, will use the global ones which were passed on the object initialization`

 - `Node2Vec.fit` method:
     Accepts any key word argument acceptable by gensim.Word2Vec